kirillbobyrev/kirillbobyrev.com/content/blog/analyzing-long-win-streaks.md

 Magnus Carlsen have achieved a rating over 3300).
 Blitz and classical are quite different, too.

+Another issue is that Elo is known to work poorly when the rating gaps are large (which is the case most of the time when someone rated online as high as Hikaru or Magnus plays blitz).

 For Elo, we can use the same formulas from [Wismuth Elo calculator](https://wismuth.com/elo/calculator.html) (Pawnalyze post also mentions these formulas as a decent starting point):